 I wish I could say that I am the author of the solution.
 Rather, it should be obvious that many experts on how to leverage intellectual capital precede me.
 Take Peter Cohen for instance.
 Mr. Cohen is a contributor to Forbes Magazine.
 He correctly observed two important factors as he observed economic development around the country.
 First, he said, “despite the ability of people around the world to communicate cheaply via the Internet, location matters.”
 He went on to observe that capital flows to talent.”
 His sentiment was repeated by a report issued by the National Association of Research Parks, aptly titled, “The Power of Place.”
 You would think that a title like this was from a tourism Board, but instead it was the prime observation of the chief strategist from around the nation.
-They elaborated in their report that communities need to understand that “smart growth” ideas for land use need to merge with innovation zones so that the best and brightest can live, work and enjoy the communities within which they develop their patents.
-And according to the Executive Vice President for Real Estate for Biomed Realty Trust, owner of over $5.0 Billion in state-of-the-art research centers, Matthew McDevitt, they are focusing their growth on areas where the young, bright scientists would want to live.
+They elaborated in their report that communities need to understand that “smart growth” ideas for land use need to merge with innovation zones so that the best and brightest can live, work, and enjoy the communities within which they develop their patents.
+And according to the former Executive Vice President for Real Estate for Biomed Realty Trust, owner of over $5.0 billion in state-of-the-art research centers, Matthew McDevitt, research center developers are focusing their growth on areas where the young, bright scientists would want to live.
 In Cambridge, MA for instance, the town leveraged the presence of M.I.T. and Harvard and understood that the professors and students wanted an urban lifestyle and didn’t want to retreat to cul-de-sac communities.
-So, in conjunction with industry and higher education, they have responded with the development of nearly $2 Billion of space for corporations that want and need access to a great generation of new urbanites (who can choose to take their skills anywhere in the world.)
-Cambridge understood, as Delaware should, that first, they needed to create a community, second they needed to focus like a laser beam on attracting and keeping the smartest people and finally, capital would flow towards them.
+So, in conjunction with industry and higher education, they have responded with the development of nearly $2 billion of space for corporations that want and need access to a great generation of new urbanites (who can choose to take their skills anywhere in the world.)
+Cambridge understood, as Delaware should, that first, they needed to create a community, second they needed to focus like a laser beam on attracting and keeping the smartest people, and finally, capital would flow towards them.
 Take Harvard Professor Eric Landers for example.
 He is the creator of over 200 patents and 25 companies, all within a 5-mile radius of Harvard.
 His impact alone has been prolific.
 So how do we multiply the Eric Landers in Delaware?
 How do we lay the groundwork for the next several dozen W.L.
 Gores?

 (Related blogs: Developing Place for Economic Development)

 - Create a Governor’s Scholarship Fund: Can you imagine your son or daughter getting a call from a College or University coach?
 How about the Dean?
 Well, how about we engage the Governor’s office and seek out the very best and brightest from around the country, offering them entrepreneurial scholarships that begin before high school ends and extends well into the entrepreneurial period, after college.
-In return, they would commit to their venture to Delaware.
+In return, they would commit to their venture in Delaware.